Can bonded leather be repaired? Yes it can!

 Bicast leather (also known as bi-cast leather, bycast leather, or PU leather, sometimes described as split leather) is a material made with a split leather backing covered with a layer of polyurethane (hence the term “PU leather”) that is applied to the surface and then embossed.

-Repairing bonded leather doesn’t always work, sometimes it does, sometimes it doesn’t.
-It just depends on the bonded leather itself.
-Just like any other product, some are made better than others.
-Some bonded leathers will take longer to peel than others but… eventually they all peel, unless you never use the item.
+Just like any other product, some bonded leather items are made with better quality leather than others.
+Some will take longer to peel than others but… eventually they all peel, unless you never use the item.
 It’s the nature of the product.